carloscfgos1980/ZTM-Complete_Node_Course/10.RESTAPIs - SpaceX project/nasa-project/README.md

 - const limit = Math.abs(query.limit) || DEAFULT_PAGE_LIMIT;.
 In this case we set default to 0 so the limit will be infinit.

-2. Pass the getPAgination Function into httpGetAllLanches function in launches.controller.js:
+3. src/routes/launches/launches.controller.js.
+Pass the getPagination Function into httpGetAllLanches function in :

 const {
 getPagination